skanatiker/ark_server_manager/readme.md

 - `git clone https://github.com/skanatiker/ark_server_manager` to download the program
 - `npm install` to load all required dependencies
 - `node server.js` to start the server
 - Go to `https://<server ip or dns name>:3001`.
+The first call will take a while, don't worry.
 Currently you have to accept the certificate, because it is not valid at the moment.
 See next section about HTTPS.
 Then login with default username `admin` and password `admin`.
 - After your first login the configuration dialog will open up.
 Please configure all required fields and change your admin password!

 ## HTTPS